Nitrogen Metabolism: Definition, Process, Examples, Types, & Facts

 The nitrogen cycle encompasses all the processes involved in the conversion of nitrogen in the environment, which includes nitrogen fixation carried out by the bacteria, assimilation by the plants, and incorporation into the tissue of the animals while returning to the atmosphere through the excretion of the animals and denitrification.
 This cycle subsequently renews all the reservoirs from which many life forms can access, hence indicating that it is highly fundamental to the life-sustaining process of the ecosystems.

-The major components of the Nitrogen Cycle are:
+The major steps or components of the Nitrogen Cycle are:

 Nitrogen fixation